Creedence Clearwater Revival: Vision and the Golliwogs (1964–1967)

 For the band's first release, Fantasy co-owner Max Weiss renamed the group the Golliwogs (after the children's book character Golliwog).
 Prior to the Golliwog name, Weiss had renamed them Vision.
 The band members' roles changed during this period; Cook switched from piano to bass guitar and Tom Fogerty from lead vocals to rhythm guitar; John became the band's lead vocalist and primary songwriter.
 In Tom's words: "I could sing, but John had a sound!"
-For their work with this band, Tom took on the name "Rann Wild" and John became "Toby Green".
-Both sides of each of the group's first six singles (issued between 1964 and 1966) were credited to the writing team of Wild/Green.
+For their work with this band, Tom took on the name "Rann Wild" and John became "Toby Green."
+Both sides of each of the group's first six singles, all issued between 1964 and 1966, were credited to the writing team of Wild/Green.

 In 1966, John Fogerty and Doug Clifford were drafted into the U.S. armed forces; Fogerty joined the U.S. Army Reserve, while Clifford joined the U.S. Coast Guard Reserve.
 Speaking of his experience in the US Army, Fogerty has said: "I would become delirious and go into a trance.
 And I started narrating this story to myself, which was the song 'Porterville'."
-John Fogerty eventually took control of the group by singing lead vocals and blossoming into a multi-instrumentalist who played keyboards, harmonica, and saxophone in addition to lead guitar.
+John Fogerty eventually took control of the group, singing lead vocals and blossoming into a multi-instrumentalist who played keyboards, harmonica, and saxophone in addition to lead guitar.
 By 1967, he was producing the group's recordings, although without credit.
-The group's final single, "Porterville", failed to chart (like every other Golliwogs recording), but the exact same recording was shortly thereafter issued as a track by Creedence Clearwater Revival on that group's first album.
+The group's final single, "Porterville," failed to chart (like every other Golliwogs recording), but the same recording was reissued soon after as a track on Creedence Clearwater Revival's first album.